flancian/garden/braids.md

 				- increase the number by one
 					- so after [[1]] comes [[2]]
 				- increase one of its [[factors]] by one and multiply
-					- this is equivalent to the above for a [[prime]], can be made equivalent to it
+					- this is equivalent to the above for a [[prime]], it reduces to the rule above
-					- the choice can be made to encode a number by convention
+					- the choice can be made to encode a number by convention, like order
 				- extra rules can be agreed and numbered
 			- a braid is what players achieve by counting up to a certain number through different paths
 				- player 0